vandycknick/teleport/rfd/0098-registered-openssh-nodes.md

 - Dynamic labels
 - Outbound persistent tunnels to Proxies

-Due to this and other potential future differences, `tsh ls` and the node listing on the web UI should be updated to display if nodes are registered OpenSSH nodes, or simply 'agentless'.
+Due to this and other potential future differences, `tsh ls` and the node listing on the web UI should be updated to display if nodes are registered OpenSSH nodes or Teleport agent nodes.

 ### Future work